MrKaszeba19/PapajLang/README.md

 - If a function is a variable, then you may call it directly either via `vcall` or via `@@vname` (where vname is a name of the function).

 ### Other operands and directives

+#### Exception management
+- excraise - (syntax `X excraise`) if X is a string, then raise an exception with a X message (np. `"Error!" excraise`).
+If X is an exception, then this command raises it.
+An expression of `EXC excraise` raises an empty exception.

 #### Input-output operands